May MD of the Month:

-Tell us about WRUR.
-How it got started and how you first heard about it
+Tell us about KMSC (Dragon Radio).
+How did it get started and how did you first hear about it?

-How long have you been at WRUR?
+How long have you been at KMSC?
 What is your history there?

 Do you have a favorite artist or album you never get tired of listening to?